Fort Ritchie, Maryland: Geography

 According to the United States Census Bureau, the CDP has a total area of 1.0 sqmi, of which 1.0 sqmi is land and 0.04 sqmi (3.00%) is water.

 The geography of Ritchie, and more broadly Cascade, Maryland played an extensive role in the settlement of the area.
 The elevation of nearly 1,400 ft in a "high valley" surrounded by elevations surpassing 2,000 ft at Fort Ritchie allowed for the Buena Vista Ice Company to successfully create and sell naturally cut ice to larger cities such as Baltimore and Washington, D.C. in the late 1800s until 1903.
 Buena Vista was the southernmost ice company in the United States.
 It was the original infrastructure of Buena Vista which ultimately influenced the Maryland National Guard to approve the site for its use.

-Many bordering communities, such as Smithsburg, MD and Waynesboro, PA only boast elevations between 700–800 ft in juxtaposition of Quirauk Mountain where its highest elevation caps a 2,145 ft and is the highest point of South Mountain.
+Many bordering communities, such as Smithsburg, MD and Waynesboro, PA only boast elevations between 700 and 800 ft in juxtaposition of Quirauk Mountain where its highest elevation caps a 2,145 ft and is the highest point of South Mountain.
 As a result of this elevation, Cascade Elementary students have their own inclement weather zone which allows for either a delay, early dismissal, or day off of school depending upon the severity of winter weather whereas other Washington County Public School students may not have delays or cancellations.
 It is not uncommon for the Cascade area and Fort Ritchie to receive twice as much snow as other nearby communities.
 It is also notorious for ice storms which can make travel exceedingly dangerous during winter storms.
 Fort Ritchie averages 40" of snowfall annually.